-As a consequence of its growth strategy and relatively high employee turnover at the store and branch level, the Company requires a growing number of qualified managers and other store or branch personnel to operate its retail locations successfully.
+As a consequence of its growth strategy and relatively high employee turnover at the store and branch level, the Company requires a growing number of qualified managers and other store or branch personnel to operate its expanding branch and store network successfully.
 There is competition for such personnel and there can be no assurances that the Company will be successful in attracting and retaining such personnel as it may require.
 If the Company is unable to attract and retain qualified personnel or its costs to do so increase dramatically, its operations would be materially adversely affected.